Kingston upon Hull: Wartime bombing

 The worst of the bombing occurred in 1941.
 Little was known about this destruction by the rest of the country at the time, since most of the radio and newspaper reports did not reveal Hull by name but referred to it as "a North-East town" or "a northern coastal town".
 Most of the city centre was rebuilt after the war.
-In 2006 researchers found documents in the local archives that suggested an unexploded wartime bomb might be buried beneath the Boom, in Hull a redevelopment.
+In 2006, researchers found documents in the local archives that suggested an unexploded wartime bomb might be buried beneath the Boom, a redevelopment in Hull.

 After the decline of the whaling industry after the Second World War, emphasis shifted to deep-sea trawling until the Anglo-Icelandic Cod War of 1975–1976.
 The conditions set at the end of this dispute started Hull's economic decline.